 Ellen, our middle daughter, has danced ballet since she was 6.
 She danced in the pre-professional company of Columbia Dance in Vancouver through Jr. High and High School (don’t think “Dance Mom’s” and competition.
 Think “Swan Lake”.
 The following 2 years after graduation, she continued to dance with Columbia Dance, and danced several principal roles in ballets.
 After moving back home to save up some money to buy a house, she found the love of her life and got married!
 She and her husband live nearby so we get to see them a lot too!

 Chris is our baby.
 In High School he became an accomplished guitarist and he played several summer gigs at our local Farmer’s Market – playing and singing many songs that he wrote himself.
-He is now a college student at Multnomah University where he studies music, bible and theology.
-He also leads the youth worship band at church, and rotates with other leaders leading worship on Sunday mornings.
+He graduated from Multnomah University with a B.A. in Biblical Studies and a minor in music.
+He is now an intern at Hope Chapel Maui.
+Yes!
+He get’s to live in Hawaii… and yes, I’m jealous!

 I am a Christian – a follower of Jesus Christ.
 I have had a personal relationship with Jesus for many years and try hard to keep my life focused on 2 main things – Loving God, and Loving Others.
 I am a published author in several magazines, including an article on helping children deal with fear in Discipleship Journal published by NavPress, and I am a part of a collection of authors in a book published for Pastor’s wives by Jill Briscoe.
 I spoke at Women’s Retreats and Conferences, mentored and discipled women in crisis at our church and partnered with my husband in offering premarital counseling to many couples in our home.

 For fun, I played tennis, took dance classes myself, danced the part of Mother Ginger, Party Mom and Clara’s Mother in Columbia Dance’s Nutcracker Ballet for many years (including the year my Ellen was Clara).
 I have a B.A. in Early Childhood Development and an Elementary Teaching Credential, and I was invited to join the faculty at Columbia Dance to design and implement a preschool “developmental” creative dance program.